nodokashibasaki3/Auxa/README.md

 # Auxa

-**Auxa** is a smart habit-building and scheduling platform designed to help users take control of their routines using AI.
-Whether you're a student, professional, or goal-setter, Auxa helps you structure time, build habits, and reach milestones—intuitively and intelligently.
+**Auxa** is an adaptive lighting control app designed to personalize light environments for individuals with autism.
+The app supports mood regulation, sensory comfort, and daily functioning by using user feedback and behavioral patterns to dynamically adjust lighting in real-time.

+Auxa is built to empower neurodivergent individuals by providing them with greater environmental control through an intuitive, accessible, and intelligent interface.

+## 🌈 Why Auxa?

+Many individuals on the autism spectrum experience sensory sensitivities, especially to light.
+Traditional lighting systems lack personalization and flexibility.
+Auxa bridges this gap by offering a smart, responsive system that adapts to individual preferences and needs—promoting comfort, productivity, and emotional well-being.

 ## 🌟 Features

+- **Personalized Light Environment**
+  Tailors brightness, color temperature, and intensity based on sensory preferences.

-- **AI-Powered Auto-Scheduling**
+- **Real-Time Adaptation**
-  Automatically structures your day based on energy levels, preferences, and task priority.

-- **Built-In Alarms & Reminders**
+  Adjusts lighting dynamically based on user input, time of day, or activity.

+- **User Feedback System**
+  Collects and interprets feedback to learn preferences over time.

+- **Accessibility First Design**
-  Get notified for every task, habit, or break with customizable alerts.
+  Built for neurodivergent users with simple, customizable UI options.

-- **Habit Tracker with Smart Feedback**
-  Track your consistency and receive improvement suggestions from the AI assistant.

-- **Goal-Oriented Planning**
-  Break long-term goals into small, achievable tasks and measure progress.

-- **Firebase Auth + Firestore Integration**
+- **Firebase Integration**
-  Secure sign-in and real-time data syncing across devices.
+  Stores user profiles and settings securely with cross-device syncing.

-- **Bluetooth & IoT Integration (In Progress)**
+- **IoT Support (In Progress)**
-  Future support for smart devices to align your environment with your schedule.
+  Supports smart light brands (e.g., Philips Hue, LIFX) via Bluetooth or Wi-Fi.

 ## 🛠️ Tech Stack

-- **Frontend:** React, Tailwind CSS
+- **Frontend**: React, Tailwind CSS
-- **Backend:** Firebase (Authentication + Firestore)
+- **Backend**: Firebase (Auth, Firestore)
-- **Other:** Bluetooth Web API (in development), Google Calendar Sync (planned)
+- **Other**: Bluetooth Web API, Smart Light APIs (in development)

 ## 🚀 Getting Started